letta-ai/letta-chatbot-example/README.md

 Environment variables can be controlled by setting them in your `.env` file or by setting them in your deployment environment.

-- `LETTA_API_KEY` - Your Letta access token, if not using cloud this is usually optiona.
+- `LETTA_API_KEY` - Your Letta access token, if not using cloud this is usually optional.
 - `LETTA_BASE_URL` - The URL of your Letta server.
 Default is `http://localhost:8283`.
 - `NEXT_PUBLIC_CREATE_AGENTS_FROM_UI` - If set to `true` will show a `+` button in the sidebar to create new agents from the `default-agents.json` file.
 Default is `true`.
 - `USE_COOKIE_BASED_AUTHENTICATION` - If set to `true` will use cookie-based sessions to emulate users.
 Default is `true`.